heuripedes/manchester-protocol/README.md

 * [x] The project uses multiple threads in the execution.
 * [x] A promise and future is used to pass data from a worker thread to a parent thread in the project code.
 * [x] A mutex or lock (e.g. std::lock_guard or `std::unique_lock) is used to protect data that is shared across multiple threads in the project code.
-    > Classes Event and Channel in ThreadUtil.h
+    > Classes Event and Channel in Util.h
 * [x] A std::condition_variable is used in the project code to synchronize thread execution.
-    > Classes Event and Channel in ThreadUtil.h
+    > Classes Event and Channel in Util.h